-The Class of 2021 continued Collegiate’s impressive rate of college acceptances.
-Over the past 10 years, our admit rate has been remarkably consistent, averaging 2 out of every 3 applications resulting in acceptances.
+The Class of 2022 continued Collegiate’s impressive rate of college acceptances.
+Over the past 10 years, our admit rate has been fairly consistent, averaging nearly two out of every three applications resulting in acceptances.

 More importantly, our seniors continue to pursue and find many great options for “fit”: in 2022, 134 seniors submitted record number 921 applications to 192 colleges, received 551 acceptances to 159 colleges in 31 states and enrolled in 70 colleges in 26 states.
 Such wide-sweeping geographic distribution is compelling, as are the distinct and highly selective majors in which the Class of 2022 will engage, ranging from architecture, Asian studies, audio/speech pathology, and business to communications, computer science, education, and engineering, and from global commerce, health sciences, and leadership to nursing, political science, and public relations.
 Additionally, the class received more than $9.6 million in merit scholarship offers; also our seniors earned prominent honors designations, along with a bevy of offers to attend Honors colleges and programs, at 19 institutions across the country.
 And finally, seven artists will pursue their craft in highly selective programs in design, film, music, theatre, songwriting, and the visual arts while 24 recruited athletes will compete at the Division I (9) and Division III (15) levels in baseball, basketball, golf, field hockey, football, lacrosse, soccer, swimming, and track & field.